Cyborg-Network/Worker/README.md

 ### Environment

 Make sure to copy the `.env.example` and replace the contents `WORKER_ADDRESS` to the address you register this worker on the Cyborg Network chain and `RPC_ENDPOINT` to the correct rpc endpoint of the chain you are testing on.
+The example WORKER_ADDRESS is set to the Alice default test account.

 ```
 cp .env.example .env